Huang9614/git-basic/README.md

 - After the above commands, you should find the hidden file ".gitconfig" by recalling the command `ll` in the home folder

 ## add the ssh key to GitHuh account

-## create local git repo. and connect to simutanuouslly built GitHub repo.
+## Create a local git repo. and connect to simultaneously built GitHub repo.
 - create [GitHub repo.](https://docs.github.com/en/get-started/quickstart/create-a-repo?tool=webui)
 - create a local repo.
   1. `git init <git-repo-name>`